Preparing for Accreditation Visits

 For more information, visit ABET.

 ABET is the recognized accreditor for college and university programs in applied science, computing, engineering, and technology.
-IIE is the sole accrediting society for industrial engineering programs in the United States.
+IISE is the sole accrediting society for industrial engineering programs in the United States.

 A portion of your membership supports ABET accreditation.